Preparation for Hijama

 - To receive optimal health benefits, patients must take a walk for 20-30 minutes or more to keep the blood circulation.
 If you feel dizzy or light headed, lie down right away and raise your legs.
 Slowly stand up after 15 minutes if you feel better.

 - Resume eating with-in one hour after the Hijama in moderation.
 Drink plenty of fluids right after Hijama.

 - Stay active for at least next 4 hours.

 - NEVER sleep or rest after cupping as newly dislodged living and dead blood cells could result in clotting.

-- Patients should refrain from showering immediately and not scrub the wound site for several days.
-Some itchiness is expected and itching should be avoided as it will contribute to scaring.
+- Refrain from showering immediately and don't scrub the wound site for several days.
+Some itchiness is expected.
+Scratching should be avoided as it will contribute to scaring or infection.

 - You must change bandage daily or as needed until the wound has completely healed.

-- Red marks from the cupping normally fade within a few days, depending on skin type.
+- Red marks from the cupping normally fade within a week, depending on skin type.
 Do not scratch the cupped areas.

 - The small shallow scratches that are necessary to extract the dead blood cells may take a few weeks to heal.
 In some cases faded tiny lines of scarring may persist.